PavanRangani/docs/docs/prd/estate-plan/directives.md

 - Column for `Amendment` section : `Date` & `Notes`
 - Authorized individuals are sorted in Alphabetical order.
+-

 ### UI Rule

+- Allows to download pdf of current Directives.
+See this //TODO
+  - Download file name: Directives of-{Legal Entity name}.pdf

 - When user select `None` value in dropdown, then show `-` in browse page.
 - If records is not available then show `-`.